 SYNFI: With the unmodified netlist, the standard cell library, and the fault specification, the tool starts the two-phase transformation and analysis process depicted in Figure 1.
-In Phase 0, the framework transforms the netlist into a directed multigraph and converts the cell library into a format the subsequent steps of the SYNFI framework support.
+In Phase $\theta$ , the framework transforms the netlist into a directed multigraph and converts the cell library into a format the subsequent steps of the SYNFI framework support.
 In Phase 1, the subcircuit to analyze, i.e., the target graph, is 1 extracted from the circuit according to the fault specification file.
 Afterwards, for each fault location and fault mapping combination, a separate process is started.
 In these processes, two copies of the target graph are created, i.e., the faulty and non-faulty target graph.
-SYNFI induces 2 faults according to the fault mapping (number of simultaneous faults, location, and mapping) into the faulty target graph by replacing the boolean functions of the target gates according to the mapping.
-By combining the faulty and non-faulty target and adding an input and output logic responsible for analyzing the effects of the induced faults, the differential graph 3 is created.
+SYNFI induces (2) faults according to the fault mapping (number of simultaneous faults, location, and mapping) into the faulty target graph by replacing the boolean functions of the target gates according to the mapping.
+By combining the faulty and non-faulty target and adding an input and output layer responsible for analyzing the effects of the induced faults, the differential graph 3 is created.
 This differential graph is used by SYNFI to evaluate if a fault is effective, i.e., the fault manipulates the outputs of the faulty target graph and is not detected by the countermeasures.
-Finally, a mathematical model of the differential graph is extracted @ and a SAT solver utilizes this model to reason 5 about the effectiveness of the induced faults.
-In the end, the framework provides a detailed report © summarizing the outcome of the fault analysis.
+Although the detection of faults by the countermeasures is implementation specific, these countermeasures typically raise an error signal, which SYNFI uses to evaluate whether the fault was detected or not.
+Finally, the differential graph is converted to a boolean formula 4 and a SAT solver utilizes this mathematical model representing the circuit to reason (5) about the effectiveness of the induced faults.
+In the end, the framework provides a detailed report ® summarizing the outcome of the fault analysis.